EliLillyCo/LillyMol/docs/Molecule_Lib/substructure.md

 [unit tests](/src/Molecule_Lib/substructure_nmab_test.cc)
 which also contains several examples of using the `...` linker group specification.
 While complex, it can be very useful.

+Note that a current limitation means that something that should reasonably be expected to work, `CC(...N)C` does not work.
+Currently `...` constructs cannot be within parentheses.
+This will be addressed.

 Whether it is better to express a complex linker relationship in smiles or via a query file is an open question.